Please read this EIA page on renewable energy.

 |Gas-burning jet engine||1,000|

 The costs above are given in units of dollars per kilowatt of capacity to generate electricity, meaning that all different sources can be compared on the same scale.
-As you can see, wind turbines cost significantly more than gas-fired plants, and solar plants cost somewhere between coal and nuclear plants.
-It should be pointed out that solar energy is the only form of electricity that has seen declining capital costs over the past few years, as the cost of manufacturing solar photovoltaic cells have fallen significantly over the past two years.
-In 2008, solar cost more than nuclear plants on a per kW basis, but many observers believe that it could fall to below $3,000 per kW in the next year and a half.
+As you can see, wind turbines cost more than gas-fired plants, and solar plants cost somewhere between gas-fired and nuclear plants.
+It should be pointed out that solar energy has seen declining capital costs over the past few years, as the cost of manufacturing solar photovoltaic cells have fallen significantly recently.
+In 2008, solar cost more than nuclear plants on a per kW basis.
 You may have read about the "Solyndra Scandal", whereby a US solar equipment manufacturer recently declared bankruptcy after receiving several hundred millions of dollars in federal subsidies.
 The bankruptcy of Solyndra was caused directly by the falling price of solar panels.

 The aforementioned capital costs make it difficult for investors to earn a good return on such facilities.
-By selling power at normal market rates, these plants typically do not pay for themselves for many years, perhaps 12 to 15.
+By selling power at normal market rates, these plants typically do not pay for themselves for many years.
 Thinking back to the opportunity cost concept, there is probably another place where a person can invest money that will give a better return.
 If you can invest money elsewhere and make more money with less risk, why would you build renewable power plants?

 In the United States, large numbers of people tend to be gathered near the coasts, be they the Atlantic, Pacific, Great Lakes, or Gulf of Mexico.
 Unfortunately, this is not where most of the wind and solar are.
 The following two maps show the locations of the most reliable wind power and the most solar energy available.
 These maps were obtained from the website of the National Renewable Energy Laboratory, which is located in Golden, Colorado.